Initiatives

 Performance Targets Include

-• Develop a comprehensive plan for campus internal communication leveraging multiple communication channels by Fall 2025 with plans of implementation for Winter 2026
+• Develop a comprehensive plan for campus internal communication leveraging multiple communication channels by Fall 2025 with a phased implementation strategy beginning Winter 2026

 Goals Supported